monk-io/docs/docs/lifecycle/cluster-switch-1.md

     monk user add

-You'll need the email they signed up with for their Monk account.
-They'll need to have a Monk account, obviously.
+You'll need the email they signed up with for their MonkOS account.
+They'll need to have a MonkOS account, obviously.

 ### User management